 BBQ is also a food that there is plenty of in Austin.
 You will hear the name Franklin’s, which some people swear by and will wait in line for hours to get it.
 We’re not about wasting a bunch of time.
 A place I really like is Terry Black’s Barbecue on Barton Springs.
 Uncle Billy’s is good for food and their house brewed beer is delicious!
 There are too many to list, so take your pick!
 Just make sure you get some before y’all leave.

-Places to eat in Austin
+Awesome places to eat in Austin

 Tex-Mex / Tacos